Special routes of U.S. Route 27

+Florida

 Sebring–Avon Park alternate route

 U.S. Highway 27 Alternate (US 27 Alt.) existed from Sebring to Avon Park, Florida.
 It was deleted in 1979 and is now part of State Road 17 (SR 17).

 Haines City–Sunray Deli Estates alternate route

 U.S. Highway 27 Alternate (US 27 Alt.) existed in Polk County from Haines City to Sunray Deli Estates, Florida.
-This bannered route was deleted in 1998 due to the north end being at US 17/US 92 instead of US 27.
-Some road maps and atlases still continued to show it until 2011.
+This bannered route was deleted in 1998, although some road maps and atlases still continued to show it until 2011.
 The road is now known as SR 17.

 Lady Lake–Belleview alternate route

-U.S. Highway 27 Alternate (US 27 Alt.) is an alternate route of US 27 that exists around Lake Weir, from Belleview to Lady Lake, existing until 1980.
+U.S. Highway 27 Alternate (US 27 Alt.) was an alternate route of US 27 that existed around Lake Weir, from Belleview to Lady Lake, existing until 1980.
 This was also concurrent with US 441 Alt. and today is a bi-county maintained segment of County Road 25 (CR 25).
 US 27 Alt. was the main route of US 441/US 27 prior to 1960.

 Williston–Perry alternate route

 U.S. Highway 27 Alternate (US 27 Alt.) is a 93.281 mi alternate route of US 27 that exists in the north-central part of the U.S. state of Florida.
 It is signed north–south but is a primarily east–west route, traveling between Williston and Perry.
-US 27 Alt. is concurrent with US 19/US 98 from Chiefland to Perry and also has the hidden Florida Department of Transportation designation of SR 55.
+US 27 Alt. is concurrent with US 19/US 98 from Chiefland to Perry and also has the hidden Florida Department of Transportation designation of SR 55, accounting for nearly two thirds of its route.
 Between Williston and Chiefland, it has the hidden SR 500 designation.

 US 27 Alt. is one of the primary routes between Northwest and Central Florida, having been recently upgraded to four lanes along its entire length.
-With a signed speed limit of 65 mph, this gives it more capacity than the mostly-two-lane mainline route.
+With a signed speed limit of 65 mph, this gives it more capacity than the mostly two-lane mainline route.